SEE ALL THE TOURS that visit Meteora in guided tours or train trips.

 From November – March this tour operates ONLY on Wednesdays.

 However, we believe that one day in Kalampaka is not enough.
-Give your tour an extra day – it will not be wasted and you will not regret it.
+Allow an extra day in your tour – it will not be wasted and you will not regret it.
 April – October depart on Wednesday and return on Friday.
 You follow the guided groups on Wednesday and Friday, and on Thursday you explore Meteora on your own, otherwise, CLICK HERE and see our 3day/ 2nights tour by train, spending 1 night in Kalambaka and 1 in Delphi.

 includes complimentary arrival transfer